particl/particl-desktop/README.md

 ### Installation

-For the average user, binaries can be downloaded and installed.
+For non-developers curious to explore a new world of commerce, binaries can be downloaded and installed.
 It is the easiest way to get started.

 [Download](https://github.com/particl/particl-desktop/releases/latest)